tjanas94/vibefeeder/.ai/api-plan.md

 **Success Response:**

-- HTTP 200 OK
+- HTTP 204 No Content
-- Renders: Updated feed list partial HTML with new feed included
+- Header: `HX-Trigger: refreshFeedList`
+- Triggers `GET /feeds` on `#feed-list-container` to refresh the list

 **Error Responses:**

 - 400 Bad Request
   - Renders: `FeedFormErrorViewModel` with specific field errors:
     - `NameError = "Feed name is required"`
-    - `URLError = "Invalid URL format"` or "Unable to fetch feed from this URL"`
+    - `URLError = "Invalid URL format"`
 - 409 Conflict
   - Renders: `FeedFormErrorViewModel` with `URLError = "You have already added this feed"`
 - 500 Internal Server Error